As a component of the NC State University Suicide Prevention Program(NCSU Suicide Prevention), the Counseling Center offers QPR Training.

 Scheduling a QPR training event

-If you are interested in QPR training for your unit or student group, please check out our Outreach Calendar to sign up.
+If you are interested in QPR training for your unit or student group, please email our Outreach Coordinator for more information: firstname.lastname@example.org

 We request AT LEAST 2 WEEKS PRIOR TO YOUR EVENT DATE.
 We will do our best to accommodate your specific requests and arrange for one of our QPR trained staff to provide the training for your group.